 Mike Murphy is the Vice President at the Kaztex Foundation.
 Prior to this role he spent (13) years as a pastor at a large church in the Milwaukee metro area.
 Before this, he had an (18) year career in the marketplace, working for large and small businesses in various leadership roles.
 Currently, Mike volunteers on several Boards in the community that serve those in need.
 In addition, Mike is the Chaplain for the Town of Brookfield Police Dept. He graduated from Texas A&M University, with a B.S. in Industrial Distribution/Engineering Sales and has his M.A. from Trinity Evangelical Divinity School.
 Mike has been married for over 30 years to Elizabeth and they have four grown sons.

 Catherine (Draeger) Pederson, MA is a nonprofit entrepreneur with over 16 years of experience empowering people to make a difference in their community.
 As the Executive Director of Wisconsin Inmate Education Association, she was drawn to their mission to transforming our prison system from the inside out by educating inmates to become peer counselors.
 Previously, the Executive Director of Friedens Community Ministries, the largest food pantry network in Milwaukee.
-She has received numerous awards including the Philanthropic 5 recipient in 2016 from United Way of Greater Milwaukee and Waukesha County and the Ten Outstanding Young America's (TOYA) award in 2015 from the United States Junior Chamber (Jaycees).
+She has received numerous awards including the Ten Outstanding Young America's (TOYA) award in 2015 from the United States Junior Chamber (Jaycees) and the Philanthropic 5 recipient in 2016 from United Way of Greater Milwaukee and Waukesha County.
 She is pursuing her PhD in Leadership, Learning, and Service from Cardinal Stritch and has earned her Master's Degree in Christian Studies with an emphasis in leadership form Trinity International University.
 She is the author of: Faith, Hope and Love: When the World is Not as It Should Be and has been published in Just Between Us magazine.
-She lives in Milwaukee with her husband and three children.
+She lives in Washington Heights, Milwaukee with her husband and three children.